Zuehlke/vagrant-chef-exercises/README.md

-# "Let's Hack Some Infrastructure!"
+# Infrastructure-as-Code with Vagrant, Chef & Co

 Demo repository for the 2019 "Infrastructure-as-Code with Vagrant, Chef & Co" workshop, based on the earlier examples from tknerr/zdays2015-demo-repo